jcraftsman/evolutionary-design-workshop/README.md

     1. You are not allowed to add any other public methods in this class
 * Hints:

-  * Get the code
+  * Get the code in your favorite programming language _(python or java)_

   ```bash
   ./start_workshop.sh
   ```

   * Run all the tests
   * You should have only one failing test.
-It is an acceptance test.
+It is an acceptance test
-  * Take a look at this test and understand what is missing.
+  * Take a look at this test and understand what is missing
-  * This test should guide your implementation.
+  * This test should guide your implementation

 > :bulb: Take a look at the step by step instructions for [python](python/step-by-step-python.md) and [java](java/step-by-step-java.md).